palaciod/kmer_counting/README.md

 can enumerate the following 3-mers: [ACT,CTT,TTG,TGA,GAC,ACT,CTT].

 To know more about the assignment look at A1 pdf.
-The hint within the A1 pdf show a brief version of the logic in the A1.cpp.
+The hint within the A1 pdf shows a brief version of the logic in the A1.cpp.